nathanhills/Hello-Zendesk/README.md

 Hello V1.0
 =======================
 Hello is a custom ZenDesk Theme.
 This theme is very similar to the Humble Squid theme.
 This theme is responsive and will work across many different monitor sizes including mobile phones.

-You can use this theme or any code in this theme however you would like.
-Enjoy!
+This theme is directlhy based off of Midnight theme by Wes Drury found here: https://github.com/moderatorwes/Midnight